Moelf/WVZAnalysis.jl/docs/src/walkthrough.md

 ```

 !!! note
-    The difference between this `addprocs` from the last one is that we now request 100 jobs, and we
-    dropped the gpu requirement since we're not training.
+    We now request 100 jobs, and we no longer need gpu requirement since we're not training.
+    The `init.jl` fixes an issue where remote Julia workers sometimes can't find the correct network
+    interface.

 ```julia
 foreach([ALL_TAGS; "Data"]) do tag